Elachista bisulcella: Biology

 Adults are on wing at the end of June and again in August in two generations per year.

 The larvae feed on false-brome (Brachypodium sylvaticum), wood small-reed (Calamagrostis epigejos), upright sedge (Carex stricta), tufted hair-grass (Deschampsia cespitosa) and tall fescue (Festuca arundinacea).
 They mine the leaves of their host plant.
-The mine has the form of a descending and widening corridor.
-In the end, it has the form of an elongate blotch that may occupy the entire width of the leaf.
-The frass is deposited in elongate lumps in the centre of the mine.
 Larvae can be found from autumn to June.
 The species overwinters within the mine.
-They are dull grey green with a pale brown head.

 Distribution

 Found in Europe from Fennoscandia to the Pyrenees, Italy and Romania and from Ireland to Poland.